 IELTS is jointly owned by British Council, IDP: IELTS Australia and Cambridge English Language Assessment through more than 1100 test centres and locations in over 140 countries.
 It is designed to assess the language abilities of those who wish to work or study in countries where English is the primary language of communication.
 It is recognised by over 10,000 organisations, including universities, government agencies and corporations.
 IELTS is the world’s most popular and most reliable English language testing system.
 Over 3 million IELTS tests were taken in the last year.

-Two types of IELTS tests are available: IELTS Academic or IELTS General Training, depending on whether you want to work, study or migrate.
+There are two IELTS tests are available at Cork English College: Academic IELTS or General Training IELTS, depending on whether you want to work, study or migrate.

-The IELTS Academic module is for those who want to study or train in an English-speaking university or Institutions of Higher and Further Education.
+The Academic IELTS test is for those who want to study or train in an English-speaking university or Institutions of Higher and Further Education.
 Admission to undergraduate and postgraduate courses is based on the results of the Academic test.

-The IELTS General Training module is for those who are going to English-speaking countries to do secondary education, work experience or training programs.
+The General Traning IELTS test is for those who are going to English-speaking countries to do secondary education, work experience or training programs.
 It is also suitable for those wishing to emigrate to Australia, Canada, New Zealand and the UK.

 Both IELTS test are now available in two test formats: as a paper-based test and as a computer-delivered test.
-Both the Academic and General Training modules have four parts: Listening, Reading, Writing and Speaking.
-The written part of the test (Listening, Reading and Writing) generally takes place on Saturday mornings between 8.30am / 9am and 1.15 pm.
-The Speaking part of the test can take place on a Saturday afternoon or two days before or after the main test date.
+Both the Academic IELTS test and General Training IELTS test have four sections: Listening, Reading, Writing and Speaking.
+The written section of the test (Listening, Reading and Writing) generally takes place on Saturday mornings between 8.30am / 9am and 1.15 pm.
+The Speaking section of the test can take place on a Saturday afternoon or two days before or after the main test date.
 You must be available during this period.
-Please include a note with your application form if you wish to have your speaking test on the same day.
+Please email us ahead of time if you wish to have your speaking test on the same day.
 Please note that this request cannot be guaranteed as places are allocated on a ‘first-come, first-served’ basis.